Get the latest from the Gantt & subscribe to our mailing list.

 Unmasked: How the Virus Impacts the Black Community

 About This Program

 Viewing this program is free and open to the public.
-To chat during the program and contribute your perspective, you will need a YouTube account with a Gmail email address prior to the program.
-If you do not have a YouTube account, click here for a step-by-step tutorial on creating a YouTube account.
+To chat during the program and engage in the conversation, please create a YouTube account with a Gmail email address prior to the program.
+Click here for a step-by-step tutorial on creating a YouTube account.